About

 In addition to her mill-woven range, Eleanor has also undertaken a wide range of commission-based projects.
 Recent projects have included a large-scale stitch and paper installation for museumaker at Orleans House; a collaborative paper and light installation for Canary Wharf; hand-woven vestment fabrics for Ely Cathedral; atrium screens for the National Trust Central Office, and woven lengths for Christian Lacroix Couture.

-Alongside her own practice, Eleanor is also an associate lecturer in weave on the BA Textiles course at Central Saint Martins.
+Alongside her own practice, Eleanor was also an associate lecturer in weave on the BA Textiles course at Central Saint Martins.

 Colin Buttimer